The Real Reason Escalator Stairs Have Grooves

 No, they’re not just for decoration.

 If you’re one of the millions of Americans who use escalators each year, you are probably deeply familiar with the vertical grooves that cover each stair.
 Few of us have stopped to consider why they exist in the first place, though (kind of like the dimples on a golf ball, for instance; why are they there?)
-In fact, it’s one of the everyday things we take for granted, like these scientific mysteries.
+In fact, it’s one of the everyday things we take for granted.

 But it is a little perplexing when you think about it.
 Sure, the deep, grey lines make an escalator’s metal stairs more appealing to the eye.
 But regular stairs don’t have grooves like these; why do escalators need them?
 Is it because of the motion?